 ORBIT-3 included 278 participants.
 The median time to the first mild, moderate, or severe flare was 221 days in the Apulmiq-treated group compared to 136 days in those given placebo, a finding that was not statistically significant.
 The frequency of flares was reduced by 13 percent compared to placebo in the Apulmiq-treated group, also not a statistically significant result.

 The ORBIT-3 and ORBIT-4 studies supported Apulmiq’s safety.
 The medication had no detrimental effects on lung function or symptoms of airway irritation, compared with the placebo groups.
-The most frequent treatment-related adverse side effects were respiratory in nature.
+The most frequent treatment-related side effects were respiratory in nature.

 Bronchiectasis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.